 Types of Insurance Cover for Your BMW

-Choose the right level of protection based on your BMW's age and value.
+Choose the right level of protection based on your BMW's age, value, and usage.

 Third Party Only

-Covers damage you cause to other vehicles or property.
+Covers damage you cause to other people's vehicles or property.
 Your BMW is not covered.
-May suit older BMWs worth under $5,000.
+May suit older BMWs valued under $5,000.

 • Third-party property damage